The Visibility of Underwear

 My husband recalls a stout and aged Scottish 'auntie' who visited irregularly.
 As she ascended the stairs, he remembers being fascinated by the engineering embossed on her tight skirt.

-I love the photograph on the right.
+I love the photograph in the centre right (above).
 The female cadets are ever so serious and proud; their carriage erect, their posture magnificent.
 They are girls of whom any mother would be so proud, despite the very obvious fact that they are all wearing long-leg, panty-girdles.
 Were these standard issue to cadets?
 Certainly in the British navy, Wrens could order service standard corsets and girdles; both bullet-proof and man-proof, an ex-army friend of mine used to say.

 We learnt recently (2011), that this picture is quite famous and comes from America in the early 1960's.
 The girls were members of an organization called "Angel Flight" which was a non-official military-like auxiliary to the US program called Reserve Officers Training Corps.
 The girls would be wearing quite simply the standard underwear of the period that would be a long-legged panty-girdle.
 But without a doubt, these proud cadets have a spring in their step, and we know where that spring comes from!